 Current funds that are internally designated for specific purposes by the governing board or management having delegated authority are reported as Unrestricted Funds.
-The Unrestricted Proprietary Fund reflecting the contracted operations of the bookstore, other auxiliary enterprises and student activity funds is shown separately from the Unrestricted General Fund.
+The Unrestricted Proprietary Fund reflecting auxiliary enterprises and student activity funds is shown separately from the Unrestricted General Fund.

-The Fiduciary Funds are used to account for funds of students and organizations held by the College as custodian in the Agency Fund.
+The Fiduciary Funds are used to account for additions and deductions from fund equity of the Loan Fund.
+In addition, the Fiduciary Funds are used to account for funds of students and organizations held by the College as custodian in the Agency Fund.
 The transactions of the Agency Fund increase and decrease assets and liabilities but do not effect fund equity.
 As a result, the Agency Fund is not reflected in the Statement of Changes in Fund Equity.